sbose78/service-binding-operator/docs/roadmap.md

 2. The actor who creates the backing service CR may choose to override the suggestion using annotations in the CR.

-3. The app author who creates the `ServiceBinding` may choose to override the suggestion using a specific attribute in the `ServiceBinding` CR.
+3. The application author who creates the `ServiceBinding` may choose to override the suggestion using a specific attribute in the `ServiceBinding` CR.

-In a nutshell, the app author may choose to consume the recommendation of the backing service author with respect to projection as files or environment variables, or the app author may choose to override the recommendation based on the needs.
+In a nutshell, the application author may choose to consume the recommendation of the backing service author with respect to projection as files or environment variables, or the application author may choose to override the recommendation based on her requirements.

 Example, the backing service author may choose to indicate that certificate information needs to be projected as files whereas the username could be projected as environment variables.

-The app author may choose to project everything as 'files' or environment variables.
+However, the application author may choose to override the recommendations and project everything as 'files'.

 ## Improvements